-- 8.106 The Hartlepool Rural Neighbourhood Plan will seek to: - 1. protect and enhance the network of habitats that are important for biodiversity and geology including designated sites of international, national and local importance and priority habitats. - support the enhancement of the biodiversity potential of the rural area as a whole, and in particular its woodlands including ancient woodlands and wildlife corridors. - 3. safeguard and enhance the landscape character of the rural area through the planting of trees and restoration of hedgerows.
+- 8.106 The Hartlepool Rural Neighbourhood Plan will seek to: - 1. protect and enhance the network of habitats that are important for biodiversity and geology including designated sites of international, national and local importance and priority habitats. - 2. support the enhancement of the biodiversity potential of the rural area as a whole, and in particular its woodlands including ancient woodlands and wildlife corridors. - 3. safeguard and enhance the landscape character of the rural area through the planting of trees and restoration of hedgerows. - 4. support small-scale renewable energy schemes.